Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations

+in the large $N$ limit.
+One could concievably extend the linear programming methods below to find bounds in the case of general non-uniform constraints, but as of this time we have not been able to do so without resorting to numerical algorithms on a~case-by-case basis.

 We begin by determining the upper bound on $\nu$, the probability of any pair of neurons being simultaneously active, given $\mu$, the probability of any one neuron being active, in the large $N$ regime, where $N$ is the total number of neurons.
-Time is discretized and we assume any neuron can spike no more than once in a time bin.
-We have $\nu \leq \mu$ because $\nu$ is the probability of a pair of neurons firing together and thus each neuron in that pair must have at least a firing probability of $\nu$.
-Furthermore, it is easy to see that the case $\mu$ = $\nu$ is feasible when there are only two states with non-zero probabilities: all neurons silent ($p_0$) or all neurons active ($p_1$).
+Time is discretized and we assume any neuron can spike no more than once in a~time bin.
+We have $\nu \leq \mu$ because $\nu$ is the probability of a~pair of neurons firing together and thus each neuron in that pair must have at least a~firing probability of $\nu$.
+Furthermore, it~is easy to see that the case $\mu$ = $\nu$ is feasible when there are only two states with non-zero probabilities: all neurons silent ($p_0$) or all neurons active ($p_1$).
 In this case, $p_1 = \mu = \nu$.
-We use the term ``active" to refer to neurons that are spiking, and thus equal to one, in a given time bin, and we also refer to ``active" states in a distribution, which are those with non-zero probabilities.
+We use the term ``active'' to refer to neurons that are spiking, and thus equal to one, in a~given time bin, and we also refer to ``active'' states in a~distribution, which are those with non-zero probabilities.

-We now proceed to show that the lower bound on $\nu$ for large $N$ is $\mu^2$, the value of $\nu$ consistent with statistical independence among all $N$ neurons.
-We can find the lower bound by viewing this as a linear programming problem~\cite{Gale_1951,Boyd:2004:CO:993483}, where the goal is to maximize $-\nu$ given the normalization constraint and the constraints on $\mu$.
+We now proceed to show that the lower bound on $\nu$ in the large $N$ limit is $\mu^2$, the value of $\nu$ consistent with statistical independence among all $N$ neurons.
+We can find the lower bound by viewing this as a~linear programming problem~\cite{Gale_1951,Boyd:2004:CO:993483}, where the goal is to maximize $-\nu$ given the normalization constraint and the constraints on $\mu$.

 It will be useful to introduce the notion of an \textit{exchangeable distribution}~\cite{Diaconis_1977}, for which any permutation of the neurons in the binary words labeling the states leaves the probability of each state unaffected.
 For example if $N=3$, an exchangeable solution satisfies